-Tiffany Trump And Marla Maples Sizzle In Bikini As President Trump’s White House Implodes
+Tiffany Trump And Marla Maples Sizzle In Bikinis As President Trump’s White House Implodes

 Currently, her extended family in the White House is ensnared in multiple investigations that have plagued the Republican president’s first term in office.
 The president calls the probe a “witch hunt” and “fake news.”

 It’s unclear if Tiffany Trump and Marla Maples are drawing their vacation to a close.
-However, fans expressed joy at seeing the mother and daughter enjoying time together despite the firestorm back in the States.
+However, fans expressed joy at seeing the mother and daughter enjoying time together despite the firestorm back in the states.

 [Featured Image by Steve Zak/Getty Images]